andy489/Introduction_to_Programming_CPP/Tasks.md

 21000000000000
 10000000000000
 ````
--Note that we don't actually care if the land is an island or peninsula.
+- Note that we don't actually care if the land is an island or peninsula.
 We care about the number of different connected lands.

 ## 6. Strings